DIY Fringe Leather Earrings

 Using a pair of sharp scissors, trim fuzz from around the earrings.
 Be very careful not to cut any of the earring, you’re only cutting the fuzz off of your leather earrings.

-You can also smooth the earring by using this burnishing agent if you feel like you have too many leather flyaways.
+You can also smooth the earring by using a burnishing agent if you feel like you have too many leather flyaways.
 I apply it with a tooth pick along the edges.
 It’s great because it smooths the leather and helps better define the edges.
 I did not need to use it with the leather I chose for this project.

 Place a hole in the top of the earring.

 I use a leather punch to put the holes in my diy faux leather earrings.
 The tool linked above cuts through multiple layers of the earring at the same time.
-Here is an option for a smaller hole leather punch.

 Decide which type of hooks you’ll use.